 Filling not completely removable

 If you're open to splurging on a top-tier pillow that actually delivers on its promises, Saatva's Latex Pillow is definitely worth considering.
 It's filled with shredded latex, a plant-sourced material with inherent temperature-regulating abilities.
 Latex is also naturally antimicrobial, so it won't harbor odor-causing bacteria from night sweats.
+This also contributed to the pillow having no smell when opening, which we thought added to its premium appearance.

 Best for Stomach Sleepers: Pillow Guy Down Alternative Soft Stomach Sleeper Pillow